Nomerkk/GymSyncPro-NEW/replit.md

-# FitZone Gym Management System
+# Idachi Fitness Gym Management System

 ## Overview

-FitZone is a comprehensive gym management platform designed to streamline gym operations and enhance member experience.
+Idachi Fitness is a comprehensive gym management platform designed to streamline gym operations and enhance member experience.
 The system provides dual interfaces - a member portal for workout tracking, class bookings, and membership management, and an administrative dashboard for gym operations, member management, and business analytics.
 The platform supports modern payment processing, QR-based check-ins, class scheduling, and membership lifecycle management.

 ## User Preferences